sergeylesnik/reduced-fe41-coherentIO/README.md

 Note that `decomposePar` actually is optional because a *naive* decomposition can be used during start-up phase of `icoFoam`.
 Also, if the number of processors in `decomposeParDict` does not match the number of ranks in `mpirun -n X`, the *naive* decomposition is used.
 Hence, `decomposePar` becomes optional and restarts on arbitrary number of MPI ranks is possible.

-After the first run the time folder contain a ADIOS2 bp-file.
-The data can be observed using the bpls command line tool.
+After the first run the time folders contain a ADIOS2 bp-file.
+The data can be observed using the command line tool `bpls`.

 ```
 bpls 0.001/data.bp/